Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines intellectual disability as...

 The mission of the National Down Syndrome Congress is to provide information, advocacy and support concerning all aspects of life for individuals with Down syndrome.
 It is the purpose of the NDSC to create a national climate in which all people will recognize and embrace the value and dignity of people with Down syndrome.
 The NDSC website provides general information about DS, resources for parents and news about legislation concerning DS.

 The mission of the National Down Syndrome Society is to benefit people with Down syndrome and their families through national leadership in education, research and advocacy.
-A resource for families, professionals, affiliates and others, the NDSS Web site, receives 2.5 million page views each year and is one of the largest single sources of dependable information about Down syndrome available to the public.
+A resource for families, professionals, affiliates and others, the NDSS Web site is one of the largest single sources of dependable information about Down syndrome available to the public.
 Updated daily, this site is a valuable tool for public education and information sharing.
-The website also contains a page concerning Down syndrome and the arts which includes information about music and music therapy.